epfl-cs358/2025fa-SLAMaleykoum/README.md

 | THW-1060-RTR ESC              | [Datasheet](https://www.hobbywing.com/en/uploads/file/20221015/f60b7ebe160a7b283927ae8916d36763.pdf)                                                                                               |
 | LM2596 Buck converter         | [Datasheet](https://www.ti.com/lit/ds/symlink/lm2596.pdf)                                                                                                                                          |
 | 7.2V Battery                  | [Product Page](https://www.galaxus.ch/fr/s5/product/gens-ace-modelisme-dune-batterie-720-v-5000-mah-batterie-rc-9459930)                                                                           |
+### How to Assemble

+To begin, assemble the mechanical base of the car following the official [Tamiya Blitzer Beetle manual](assets/docs/tamiyamanual). (//TODO fix the link )
+We only need the minimal mechanical build so the car can drive, skip the decorative carcass.

+**Step 1: Build the Car**
+- Assemble the chassis according to the manual.
+- Mount the steering servo inside the chassis.
+- Ensure the servo cables are routed through the rectangular opening so they can later connect to the ESP.

+**Step 2: Encoder Mount + Magnet**
+- 3D‑print the encoder mount (CAD file available in /assets/CAD/).
+- Attach the mount in front of the motor.
+- Fix the encoder magnet directly onto the motor shaft as shown in the provided image.
+- This ensures accurate rotation measurement.
+- Then screw down the encoder on its mount.

+**Step 3: Layer Platform (ESP + Lidar Holder)**
+- Place the 3D‑printed platform on the chassis.
+- This platform integrates holders for both ESP boards and the lidar.
+- Screw the lidar onto its holder first (space is tight, so it’s easier to mount before other components).
+- Then screw down the buck converter and IMU onto their designated spots.

+**Step 4: Mount the ESP Boards**
+- Place ESP1 and ESP2 onto the platform.
+- ⚠️ Important: mount both facing **upwards** so their LEDs are visible — this makes debugging much easier.
+- Our current ESP1 faces down, which hides the LEDs and complicates troubleshooting.

+**Step 5: Ultrasonic Sensor Mount**
+- Attach the front 3D‑printed piece designed for the ultrasonic sensor at the front of the car.
+- Screw the sensor securely into the mount.

+**Step 6: Final Assembly**
+- Place the hood/top of the car back on.
+- Insert the battery into its dedicated slot the hood design holds it firmly and stabilizes it during motion.
+- Double‑check that all mounts are secure and cables are routed cleanly for wiring.

+**Step 7: Wiring**
+- Once the mechanical build is complete, proceed to the [Soldering & Wiring](#soldering--wiring) section.
+- Follow the circuit [diagram](/assets/circuit/slamaleykoum_electrical_circuit.drawio.png) for all connections.

+*TODO: For each step, insert assembly photos so readers can clearly see component placement and orientation.*
+---

 ### Soldering & Wiring